jmccann/drone-ruby/README.md

 Ruby client for the Drone API

+## Install

+To install this simple rubygem you can add `gem "droneio"` to your Gemfile or `s.add_runtime_dependency "droneio", ">= 1.0.0"` to your Gemspec, as this gem doesn't provide any bin script it doesn't make sense to install it standalone.

 ## Client

 You can use this library as a client to communicate with any Drone instance